makersacademy/takeaway-challenge/README.md

 =====
 Twilio Setup
 ------------
 The SMS class I have created uses environment variables.
 These have been set up using dotenv-rails, which requires a .env file in the repository.
-This .env file requires the following environmental variables:
+This .env file includes the following environmental variables:
 * TWILIO_ACCOUNT_SID='twilio account sid'
 * TWILIO_AUTH_TOKEN='twilio auth token'
 * TWILIO_PHONE='twilio phone number'